bboyle/grunt-codepainter/README.md

 All values are optional.

-Refer to [codepainter] for details on how these options work.
+Refer to [codepainter][codepainter] for details on how these options work.

 #### options.infer
 Type: `String`